nashville-software-school/client-side-mastery/book-2-the-novice/chapters/JS_OBJECTS.md

 1. Mission statement
 1. URL for registering to vote

-## Challenge
+## Advanced Challenge

-> Challanges are intended to be difficult and the expectation is for you to use your imagination and make some of your own decision about which code should be written.
+> Advanced challanges are intended to be difficult and the expectation is for you to use your imagination, and research skills to make your own decisions about which code should be written.

 After you have defined all the objects for representing the data about Elizabeth's campaign, write a corresponding function for each one whose purpose is to change the state of the object.
 Then use your functions to modify the existing data.